16 Spritz Cocktails: Recipes and Tips

 - Casual gatherings: For relaxed evenings with friends, pair your spritz with tapas or simple hors d’oeuvres like stuffed mushrooms, mini quiches, or crostini.

 There you have it — a short and fizzy introduction to the wonderful world of spritz cocktails.
-Sign up for our newsletter to get more inspiration for summery sips.
-In the meantime, visit the Aperol, Campari, Bulldog Gin and Sarti websites for more gorgeous recipe ideas…
+Sign up for our newsletter (opens in new window) to get more inspiration for summery sips.
+In the meantime, visit the Aperol (opens in new window), Campari (opens in new window), Bulldog Gin (opens in new window) and Sarti (opens in new window) websites for more gorgeous recipe ideas…